Fairy Cottage Halt

 Fairy Cottage Halt (Manx: Stadd Bwaane ny Ferrishyn) is an intermediate stopping place on the Manx Electric Railway on the Isle of Man on the outskirts of the village of Laxey.

 Location

 The stop is situated on the coast of Laxey Bay.
 It is only 500 yards from South Cape Halt, and this is the shortest distance between two main stations on the line.
 Access to the station is gained from the roadside behind a small local filling station and the halt caters almost exclusively for localised traffic.

 Unusual usage

-In 1998 as part of the year-long Steam 125 event on the island marking the milestone anniversary of the Isle of Man Railway this tranquil setting served as the terminating point for steam locomotive No. 1 Sutherland of 1873 which operated a number of special workings throughout the summer season to commemorate the birthday.
+In 1998, as part of the year-long Steam 125 event on the island marking the milestone anniversary of the Isle of Man Railway, this tranquil setting served as the terminating point for steam locomotive No. 1 Sutherland of 1873, which operated a number of special workings throughout summer to commemorate the birthday.
 There was some historical precedent for this, as the railway loaned out locomotives for use in conjunction with the construction of the electric line between 1893 and 1899.